MBA In Singapore

 Entrance Exams Required to Get Admission in Singapore MBA

-- Singapore Universities allow the Test of English as Foreign Language (TOEFL) which is administered by Educational Testing Services (ETS), USA.
+- Singapore Universities allow the Test of English as Foreign Language (TOEFL) which is administered by Educational Testing Services (ETS), USA for MBA in Singapore admissions.
 The test intends to check the capability of an individual to comprehend and communicate in basic North American English.
 The tests, like IELTS, tests you on speaking, writing, reading and listening abilities and is also universally acquired.